rjhdeboer/wordanalyzer/README.md

 - Calculate the frequency of a given word in a given text
 - Calculate the most frequent 'n' words in a given text

+The definition of a 'word' in this context is: a sequence of 1 or more characters (a-z A-Z).

 ### Prerequisites
 - A (somewhat) recent version of Apache Maven
 - JDK version 23